 Ask about our monthly special!

-a group of cone-bearing seed plants, a subset of gymnosperms.
-Scientifically, they make up the division Pinophyta (/pɪˈnɒfɪtə, ˈpaɪnoʊfaɪtə/), also known as Coniferophyta (/ˌkɒnɪfəˈrɒfɪtə, -oʊfaɪtə/) or Coniferae.
-The division contains a single extant class, Pinopsida.
+A group of cone-bearing seed plants, a subset of gymnosperms.
 All extant conifers are perennial woody plants with secondary growth.
 The great majority are trees, though a few are shrubs.
-Examples include cedars, Douglas-firs, cypresses, firs, junipers, kauri, larches, pines, hemlocks, redwoods, spruces, and yews.
+Examples include Arborvitae, Cedars, Cypress, Douglas-firs, Firs, Junipers, Larches, Pines, Redwoods, Spruces, and Yews.

 Fir trees are one of the most common types of trees worldwide.
 They are known primarily for making spectacular Christmas trees, but they can be so much more varied than that.
 Fir trees make great trees because they are relatively easy to care for and can grow almost anywhere.